What to know if you’re considering a mortgage from an alternative lender

 Alternative lenders tend to offer less wiggle room on their terms, so Brookes said that means you should pay special attention to another dangerous term she’s seen slipped into mortgage contracts: the sale-only clause.

 It’s less common, Brookes said, but if left in, it might mean the only way you can break your mortgage is by selling your home.
-She usually makes sure it’s nixed from her clients contracts immediately.
+If this clause appears in a contract and it proves unsuitable for the homeowner, she said she takes the application elsewhere.

 She also advises mortgage-seekers to research a potential lender’s reputation, which can easily be done online.
 Looking up some lenders will reveal their involvement in growing strings of court cases, she said.